-Journalist and music critic, Joao Luiz Sampaio writes for the Brazilian newspaper O Estado de S. Paulo and is executive-editor of the magazine Concerto.
-As a journalist he has visited Brazil, United States, Europe, Asia and the Middle East and is a professor of music history and author of books on the subject.
+Journalist and music critic Joao Luiz Sampaio writes for the Brazilian newspaper O Estado de S. Paulo and is executive-editor of the magazine Concerto.
+As a journalist he has visited Brazil, the United States, Europe, Asia and the Middle East and is a professor of music history and author of books on the subject.

 Joep Stapel (Netherlands)

 Joep Stapel is a classical music critic for the Dutch national daily NRC Handelsblad and a freelance music writer, focusing on new music.
 He studied musicology and philosophy in Amsterdam.
 He also writes about literature and his debut novel will be published spring 2019.

 Johanna Mängel (Estonia)

 Johanna Mängel is an editor, producer and broadcaster on Klassikaraadio (Estonian Public Broadcasting).
 Since 2015 she has represented Estonia at the International Rostrum of Composers.
 She has produced successful radio projects with a focus on young musicians and contemporary music and organized contemporary music showcases.
 In addition, she works as a journalist and writes articles and reviews for the main culture magazines and newspapers in Estonia.
 She is also a cellist.

 Ken Smith (Hong Kong)